ctechhindi/CodeIgniter-Advanced-Application/readme.md

 - Advance Form Validation
     - Callbacks: Your own Validation Methods
     - Setting Rules Using an Array
+    - Saving Sets of Validation Rules to a Config File
 - Form validation on user registration form
 - Create user module and also create login and register page in it.
 - Set Page Header, Menu, Footer and Main Content with Library